pankajkumar155/Netflix-clone/README.md

 # Netflix Clone
-A basic warmup exercise.
  Simple, practice oriented, clone of the Netflix Homepage.
 Built with:

 * HTML
 * CSS